Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 Tips for Making a Pemmican

-- Make an equal ratio of the weight of the meat, dried fruits, and fat, and not by the volume.
+Make an equal ratio of the weight of the meat, dried fruits, and fat, and not by the volume.
 It is usually 1:1:1.
-With this tip, and you will have better-tasting results.
+With this tip, you will have better-tasting results.

-- As long as the fat has been rendered correctly, there is no need to refrigerate the Pemmican.
-You can use an airtight container (glass jars, pottery containers, or Tupperware) to store it.
-In addition, vacuum-packed or plastic wrappers can also make pemmicans last a long time.
-These containers are insect and rodent-proof too.
+The pemmican does not need refrigeration if the fat has been rendered correctly.
+It can be stored in an airtight container (glass jars, pottery containers, or Tupperware).
+Vacuum-packed or plastic wrappers can also make pemmicans last a long time.
+These containers are also insect—and rodent-proof.

 Storage

-Native Americans used to hang leather bags full of pemmican high above the ground as storage containers.
+Native Americans hung leather bags full of pemmican high above the ground as storage containers.
 This kept everything inside dry and far from pests.

-We also have to deal with mice getting into our pantry contents because we live in the country.
+We also have to deal with mice entering our pantry because we live in the country.
 As a result, we usually wrap pemmican in waxed paper.
-These wrapped items are then placed in paper bags, which are finally sealed within airtight glass containers.
+These wrapped items are placed in paper bags and sealed in airtight glass containers.
 Then, until we want to snack on them, we store them in the cold cellar.

 Of course, this is for treats we intend to consume during the next few months.
 We advise vacuum sealing pieces for long-term preservation and keeping them out of direct sunlight in a cool, dry location.